Jennifer Lopez, Drake Relationship: ‘She Feels Very Empowered,’ Source Reports

 — Drake (@DrakeBible_) December 31, 2016

-Anyhow Drake isn’t the only person who split from a love in 2016.
+Drake isn’t the only person who split from a love in 2016.
 Lopez also is recently single, as she split from her longtime boyfriend Casper Smart back in August.

 What do you think of the Drake and Jennifer Lopez relationship?
 Do you think this is a love built to last, or do you think Drake and J. Lo are just having fun and enjoying each others company?
 Why?